“Seeing how leaving supported housing affected them as human beings was quite heartbreaking.”

-Following the research and writing stage, time was then spent with a full creative team at Carriageworks Theatre with six professional actors and a director unraveling our research and trying out scripted and improvised scenes, playing with characters/ensemble movement, physical relationship dynamics and the development of characters: these included the two leads of Charlie and Amber (based on Francesca and Taj), Bartik, Heather, Carl and Kyle.
+Following the research and writing stage, time was then spent with a full creative team at Carriageworks Theatre.
+There were six professional actors and a director involved unraveling our research and trying out scripted and improvised scenes, playing with characters/ensemble movement, physical relationship dynamics and the development of characters: these included the two leads of Charlie and Amber (based on Francesca and Taj).

 We would like to thank:

-Carriageworks Theatre, Horton Housing, SASH, Scarcroft Project, St.George’s Crypt, Foundation Harrogate and Howe Hill Hostel, Job Centre, Phillip Shelley, BBC and Channel 4.
+Carriageworks Theatre, Horton Housing, SASH, Scarcroft Project, St.George’s Crypt, Foundation Harrogate, Howe Hill Hostel, Job Centre, Phillip Shelley, BBC and Channel 4.